 Mobilising the Periphery

-with ANCB Research Partner the Schindler Transit Management Group
+with the Schindler Transit Management Group

 INTRODUCTION AND AIMS

 Urban peripheries - such as informal cities, barrios and suburbs – are typically perceived to present only great challenges or problems.
 With the project Mobilising the Periphery, ANCB and the Schindler Transit Management Group set out to stimulate new ways of thinking, to question the given precondition of current development and to initiate a discourse on urban realities at the periphery.
-The aim of the project is to cross-connect new approaches and insights within a widening network and to archive and share best-practice examples with a global audience, thus creating a new public community for urban peripheries worldwide.
+The aim of the project was to cross-connect new approaches and insights within a widening network and to archive and share best-practice examples with a global audience, thus creating a new public community for urban peripheries worldwide.

 Mobilising the Periphery #3.
 Focus Sub-Saharan Africa: Informality and Urban Pattern

 Symposium and Workshop: 1–2 July 2016.
 Video recording